ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 - `+2A` is obtained by shifting `+A` one bit to the left.

 These quantities are all readily available.
 Regarding the generation of `-A` and `-2A`, shifting `-A` one position to the left yields `-2A`.
 Generating the operand `-A` requires an additional circuit resource, typically an RCA or CLA adder.
-Therefore, for an N-bit multiplicand, (N+2)-bits are needed to represent the generic partial product.
+Therefore, for an N-bit multiplicand, (N+2)-bits are needed to represent the generic partial product: one bit is required to represent `2A` and another is required to represent `-A = not(A) + 1` (signed extension for signed numbers in 2's complement notation).

 The **decoder**, i.e. a 5:1 multiplexer (MUX), receives as input all possible pre-calculated partial products and returns as output the partial product as a function of the encoding digit output by the encoder and used as a MUX selector.
+> [!NOTE]
+> The partial products output by the decoders, before being added, must be left-shifted by an amount equal to the weight of the central bit of the respective triplet and signed extended to align them.
+> The weight of the central bit of each triplet has a step of two, that is, starting from the multiplier LSB (excluding the additional bit '0'): 2<sub>0</sub>, 2<sub>2</sub>, 2<sub>4</sub>, 2<sub>6</sub>, 2<sub>8</sub>, etc.

+To generate the corresponding encoded digit, the encoder was implemented with a combinational network that uses the "modulus and sign" representation (MSB indicates the sign, while the other two bits quantify the modulus).
+This combinational circuit allows for circuit-level simplifications; in particular, it ensures a reduction in decoder fan-in (5:1 MUX instead of 8:1 MUX) and, consequently, a reduction in dynamic power dissipation.

 ## Theorical Architectural Overview